Artlands/Install-Slurm/README.md

 chmod 400 /etc/munge/munge.key
 ```

-Send this key to all of the compute nodes.
+Send this key to all of the compute nodes:

 ```
 scp /etc/munge/munge.key root@10.0.1.6:/etc/munge
 scp /etc/munge/munge.key root@10.0.1.7:/etc/munge
 ```

-SSH into every node and correct the permissions as well as start the Munge service.
+SSH into every node and correct the permissions as well as start the Munge service:

 ```
 chown -R munge: /etc/munge/ /var/log/munge/